itsubaki/gpt-go/README.md

 $ go run .
 ```

-You can train on your own dataset by pointing `data.datasetFile` to your txt file.
+You can train on your own dataset by pointing `data.dataset` variable to your txt corpus.

 ## How it works
 You can use this repo as a companion to the [Neural Networks: Zero to Hero](https://karpathy.ai/zero-to-hero.html) course.